 This situation arises when an officer entices, coerces or harasses an otherwise innocent individual into committing a crime.
 The officer’s conduct must be more than a suggestion or offer.
 It must rise to a level that would be difficult for a reasonable person to refuse.29

 You should be acquitted of sale or transportation of controlled substances if either of the following is true:

-- You didn’t know about the drug’s presence; or
+- You did not know about the drug’s presence; or

-- You didn’t know that the item you sold or transported was a controlled substance.30
+- You did not know that the item you sold or transported was a controlled substance.30

 Lack of intent